-- · Look for missing, shifted, cracked or broken leaf springs. - If vehicle is equipped with torsion bars, torque arms or other types of suspension components, check that they are not damaged and are mounted securely. - Air ride suspension should be checked for damage and leaks. - Look for cracked or broken spring hangers, missing or damaged bushing and broken, loose or missing U-bolts or other axle mounting parts. - The mounts should be checked at each point where they are secured to the vehicle frame and axle(s).
+- · Look for missing, shifted, cracked or broken leaf springs. - If vehicle is equipped with torsion bars, torque arms or other types of suspension components, check that they are not damaged and are mounted securely. - Look for cracked or broken spring hangers, missing or damaged bushing and broken, loose or missing U-bolts or other axle mounting parts. - The mounts should be checked at each point where they are secured to the vehicle frame and axle(s).